 - developing or adapting frameworks, methods and techniques.

 The potential for high reward balances the risk that projects might fail.

 High reward can be defined by elements such as, but not limited to:

-- having an economic, scientific, artistic, cultural, technological or health impact;
+- having an economic, scientific, artistic, cultural, social, technological or health impact;

 - impacting and/or affecting large communities, or unique communities or subpopulations with the potential to provide lessons for other contexts;

 - transforming and/or disrupting conventional thinking;

 - resolving a longstanding issue or debate; and/or